 “I graduated with reasonably low debt and was very satisfied that I got a great education, met some awesome people, and had a job offer three days after graduation.
 Compared to the other schools I was looking into for my field (physical education), UMPI was definitely the best fit for me financially.
 Not having to pay outrageous student loans allowed me to buy my first car and sustain the payment.
 And because my fiancée is also an UMPI alum who graduated with low debt, we’ve been able to settle down and buy our first house together much earlier than we would have if we’d gone to college somewhere more expensive.”Julie Wescott, Class of 2008

-UMPI’s proficiency-based learning approach accommodates different styles of learning and ability levels.
+UMPI’s personalized learning approach accommodates different styles of learning and ability levels.
 Students are able to progress at their own speed and demonstrate their knowledge and skills, regardless of whether the learning takes place online, in the classroom or through an off-campus internship.

 By personalizing the experience for our students, we can offer deeper learning, instill confidence, and empower our graduates to pursue more opportunities.